 - 1. Slide the new knife into place. - 2.
-Pack the bearing housing with grease, taking care not to dislodge the needle bearings. - 3.
+Fully pack the bearing housing with grease, taking care not to dislodge the needle bearings. - 3.
 Push the bearing housing back into place by hand only.
 Do not use a hammer or damage will result. - 4.
 Check the bearing housing to ensure it is properly seated.
 When properly installed, the shiny bearing should not be visible below the housing.

-Fig. 193 - Ensure bearing is properly seated
+Fig. 198 - Ensure bearing is properly seated

-5. Bolt the bearing housing in place and reinstall the grease zerk.
-Torque the two bolts to 170 ft-lb (230 Nm).
+- 5. Bolt the bearing housing in place and reinstall the grease zerk.
+Torque the two bolts to 170 ft-lb (230 Nm). - 6.
+Reinstall the 4 to 6 guards - 7.
+Reinstall feather plate section above the knife heads.